badlydrawnrob/elm-land-examples/README.md

 This repo has [some examples](https://elm.land/guide/) I've followed along with and slightly modified.
 Nothing much different to the [`elm-land` repo](https://github.com/elm-land/elm-land), but handy to have them offline.
 More examples can be [found here](https://github.com/elm-land/elm-land/tree/main/examples).

 Elm Land is fine for quicker builds, but it's potentially "dependency hell" as it's already showing vulnerabilities needing an `audit fix` (it'll update to an out-of-date version).
 Remember the rules of [Simplicity](https://pragprog.com/titles/dtcode/simplicity/).
+Hopefully these don't matter _too_ much, as the output is (mostly?) pure Elm.

 Fine for prototyping, reasonably stable, but keep things as simple as possible, and consider using stock Elm for safer maintenance.